-Brazilian Lemonade is our most favorite drink, ever.
+Brazilian Lemonade is my most favorite drink, ever.
 I fell it love with it while living in Brazil where at most restaurants and homes, fresh squeezed tropical beverages are the norm.
 It’s tart, but sweet, made with fresh limes and a secret ingredient (spoiler alert: sweetened condensed milk) that makes it mildly creamy.
 It looks a little strange but is refreshingly delicious and unlike any other beverage!

 The first question that people generally ask about Brazilian Lemonade is why it’s called lemonade when it’s actually made with limes??
 In Brazil, lemons are not common.
 Their word for lemonade, “Limonada” actually refers to limes.
 And in Brazil, they actually call this beverage Swiss Lemonade.
 This is because the signature ingredient there, Nestle brand sweetened condensed milk, shows a Swiss milkmaid on the label.
 So.
 We’ve got Brazilian lemonade, which they call Swiss Lemonade, which is actually limeade.
 Got it?
 All you need to know is that it’s DELICIOUS.